 Two years ago these same lawyer/legislators tried to shift the burden of the Superior Courts to the District Courts by removing equity from the Superior Court, and it failed.
 This time they think by adding equity to the District Court it will reduce the congestion.
 It won't!
 It will make both courts more congested, and thereby justify their adding of more courts!
 Both courts are overcrowded now!
-We suggested then to have equity in both courts and to work with them for neither!
+We suggested then to have equity in both courts and to work with them for complete reform of the judiciary and the courts.
+They did neither!
 Now the case overload in District Court today is causing more court congestion, and inefficiency than we had two years ago.
 They certainly don't need more burden from the Superior Court!